How is Zeffy free?

 Once your fundraising strategy is in place, it's time to raise funds.
 Ensure the donation process is simple, convenient, and quick—you do not want your donors to turn back after they decide to donate because your method is confusing.

-Since 63% of donors prefer to give online with a credit or debit card, prioritize online and mobile fundraising.
+Since 63% of donors prefer to give online with a credit or debit card, they prioritize online and mobile fundraising.

 With a virtual fundraising platform, you can easily collect online donations.
 Create mobile-responsive online donation forms, e-commerce stores, or crowdfunding campaigns to raise funds for your nonprofit organization.